-Financial: Free housing in a one-bedroom apartment with kitchen is provided by employer.
-Monthly salary of 4000 Chinese RMB (about $630).
+Financial Compensation: Monthly salary of 4500 Chinese RMB (about $725).
 Up to 7 hours of Chinese language lessons are provided to employee at no charge.

 Transportation: Round-trip airfare to China paid by employer.
 Ground transportation between Chongqing airport and campus provided by employer.

-Position Description: Teaching conversational English to Chinese students:
+Position Description: Full-time position teaching conversational English to Chinese students:

 Eligibility: CSB and SJU graduates from all majors are eligible to apply to this program.
-This opportunity may also be be open to undergraduate Junior and Senior Peace Studies majors, with the approval of their Department and Advisor.
+This opportunity may also be be open to undergraduate Junior and Senior Peace Studies majors, with the approval of their department and advisor.
 Applicants must hold a current passport valid for a minimum of 6 months after their scheduled return from China.
 Applications will be considered on the basis of GPA (minimum 2.5), personal statement, experience and references.
 Preference will be given to candidates with any of the following experience: an academic study focus on Asian cultures; international travel experience (particularly in Asia); experience with Asian communities in the U.S. or abroad; training and/ or experience in Teaching English as a Second Language (TESL).

 Health Insurance: Successful candidates are responsible for their own insurance coverage and must provide proof of insurance.

 Transportation & Visa: Interns are responsible for making their own visa application and flight arrangements.
 CSETC will furnish a letter of invitation to accompany the visa application.
 Airfare to China is purchased by the intern and reimbursed by CSETC after completion of half of the program.
 CSETC reimburses the full cost of airfare for 13-month contracts and ½ the cost of airfare for 6-month contracts.
 Ground transportation in China is provided by CSETC.